AdaCore/learn/content/courses/advanced-ada/chapters/statements.rst

            Put_Line ("Found: " & Found'Image);
         end Show_Statement_Identifier;

-    Later in this chapter, we discuss this topic in more details.
+    Loop statement and block statement identifiers are generally preferred over labels.
+Later in this chapter, we discuss this topic in more detail.

 Exit loop statement